Rob Thomas (musician): Personal life

 A mutual friend introduced him to model Marisol Maldonado at an afterparty in Montreal in late 1997.
 They both claim it was love at first sight.
 Thomas said that, "I knew the second I kissed her that I would never, ever kiss another person."
 As he was in the midst of an international tour, their initial courtship was via phone.
 Maldonado was at first reluctant to date Thomas, unsure if she could handle being the wife of a rock star.
 When he returned to the United States, they went on their first date, to a music festival in Boston.
 That night, he told her he would marry her, and a month later he proposed.
 They were married on October 2, 1999, at manager Michael Lippman's ranch in California.
 Their wedding was broadcast on ABC's Celebrity Weddings in Style.
 They reside in Bedford, New York.

-Thomas has a son from a previous relationship, born on July 10, 1998.
+Thomas has a son, Maison Thomas Eudy, from a previous relationship, born on July 10, 1998.
+Maison is credited as a songwriter for Thomas's song "I Love It" from his 2019 album Chip Tooth Smile.